On this page:

 UBC Broadcast can be sent to all, or a combination of the following groups: faculty, staff, student employees and students in Vancouver and the Okanagan.

-They can be sent to faculty, staff or students in the Okanagan only, should be sent via the Global email system.
+Messages intended for faculty, staff or students in the Okanagan only, should be sent via the Global email system.
 Contact the University Relations team for more information.

 For UBC students, they are sent to the primary email address listed in the Student Information System (SIS).